 Cambridge LL.M. students are given the opportunity to do a considerable amount of independent study and research.
 HLS students who participate in the Joint Degree Program report finding the academic structure at Cambridge different from their experience at HLS, in a complementary and rewarding manner.

-The Cambridge library system is three tiered: a University library for all of Cambridge; Faculty libraries (in this case the Faculty of Law); and libraries for each College.
+The Cambridge University Library system is three tiered: a University library for all of Cambridge; Faculty libraries (in this case, the Squire Law Library); and libraries for each College.
 Each library has its own lending policies.
 The University Library is one of the six legal deposit libraries in the British Isles.
-See the University Library website for further information.

 Credits and Course Load Requirements